matissrapsa/laifen-toothbrush-ble/README.md

 - 0A -
 - 02 -
 - 15 -
-- 03 - Current mode selected (00 for mode 1, 03 for mode 4)
+- 03 - Current mode selected (00 for mode 1, 01 for mode 2, 02 for mode 3, 03 for mode 4) mode 4 only available if high frequency mode is enabled
 - 05 - Mode 1 Vibration strenght
 - 05 - Mode 1 Oscillation range (01 to 0A)
 - 05 - Mode 1 Oscillation speed (01 to 0A)